haydengunraj/COVIDNet-CT/docs/dataset.md

 * `MOSMED_META_CSV`: this points to the file `mosmed_metadata.csv`, and should not be modified unless this file is moved from its default location.

 ### Step 3: Running the Notebook
 Once the notebook is prepared, the dataset is constructed by simply running all cells in the notebook.
-Notably, `create_COVIDx-CT.ipynb` will not re-create files which were previously created, allowing for the dataset construction to be interrupted without having to recreate all the files.
+Notably, `create_COVIDx_CT.ipynb` will not re-create files which were previously created, allowing for the dataset construction to be interrupted without having to recreate all the files.

 After running the construction cells, there is an optional check at the end of the notebook to ensure that all files were created successfully.